Gentle Concussion Recovery Activities for Kids to Combat Boredom

 The number of children treated in hospital ERs for concussions they got while playing on sports teams has doubled in just a decade, a new study shows.

-Many of the ideas on this list were gathered from:
+Many of the ideas for these lists were gathered from:

 Estelle Borer of Kidz Therapy, Silverdale, New Zealand